hult/acts_as_having_string_id/README.md

 ## TODO
 * Publish on rubygems
 * Rename `tea_key` secret to `string_id_key`
-* How to get rid of the include?
 * Since the `MyModel.find("7EajpSfdWIf")` functionality depends on the argument now being a string, `MyModel.find("5")` will no longer mean `MyModel.find(5)`, but rather `MyModel.find(4387534)` or something.
 Is that a problem?
 * It's a potential security problem that we don't force strings from controllers (integer id coming from JSON postdata will make it find by original id)
 * Although TEA handles (and outputs) 64-bit ids, we currently limit the input to 32-bit